AnnapoorniS/my-retail-product-mgmt/Readme.md

         "product_desc": "Shoes"
     }
 _____________________________________________________________________________________________________________________________________________________________________
-7) DELETE /products/descriptions/-productId-
+7) DELETE /products/descriptions/"productId"

-Description : This will delete the product description of the product with an Id -productId-
+Description : This will delete the product description of the product with an Id "productId"

 Required Headers :
 	Authorization = "Bearer -accessToken-"